Lawyer Yeo S.E., 39, has a group of close female friends around her age who are all single.

 "I'm set in my ways.
 If I ever have a man, my whole life would change.
 I'm not prepared for that," she says.

-A version of this article appeared in the print edition of The Sunday Times on July 19, 2015, with the headline ''I'm branded goods that's slightly worn' Looking for a partner can be 'scary' Looking for love'.
+A version of this article appeared in the print edition of The Sunday Times on July 19, 2015, with the headline More singles than ever looking for love.
 Subscribe